 Key elements of an employee evaluation

-Regardless of what type of employee evaluation you use, and the frequency at which you hold them, all review sessions should contain some variation of the following elements.
+No matter what type of employee evaluation you use, and the frequency at which you hold them, all review sessions should contain some variation of the following elements to make it worth your time as an employer or an employee.

 1. Performance standards and review frameworks